AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 Adobe Commerce can read multiple databases or Redis instances asynchronously.
 If you are using Commerce on cloud infrastructure, you can configure the secondary connections by editing the [MYSQL_USE_SLAVE_CONNECTION](https://devdocs.magento.com/cloud/env/variables-deploy.html#mysql_use_slave_connection) and [REDIS_USE_SLAVE_CONNECTION](https://devdocs.magento.com/cloud/env/variables-deploy.html#redis_use_slave_connection) values in the `.magento.env.yaml` file.
 Only one node needs to handle read-write traffic, so setting the variables to `true` results in creating a secondary connection for read-only traffic.
 Set the values to `false` to remove any existing read-only connection array from the `env.php` file.

-Example of how  `magento.env.yaml` should looks like
+Example of the `.magento.env.yaml` file:

 ```yml
 stage: